Toheeb-Balogun/Toheeb-Balogun/README.md

 - 🔥I am an individual who is passionate about generating insights in data.
 - 🤓 I am proficient in using MySql, Python and its Libraries.
-- 😊 I am skilled at building machine learning models.
+- 😊 I am skilled in Artificial Intelligence and building machine learning models.
 - 🔭 I’m currently working on several datasets on Kaggle and hope to publish them soon.
 - 👯 I’m looking to collaborate with data enthusiasts with an analytical mindset.
 - 💬 Let's chat about data.